-The House Of MisterShortcut - aiming for "Healthiest Website", The Longevity Book of Truth and Shortcuts, created by Mr-Shortcut The House Of MisterShortcut and Longevity Book of Truth are vast Tap any upper-case OR lower-case character on your keyboard -- to be carried to another Mr-Shortcut website of empowerment and EyeCandy
+The MisterShortcut LifePath - aiming for "Healthiest Website," The Road Of Great Longevity and Shortcuts, created by Mr-Shortcut The MisterShortcut LifePath and Road Of Great Longevity are vast Tap any upper-case OR lower-case character on your keyboard -- to be carried to another Mr-Shortcut website of empowerment and EyeCandy

 Remember 911day.
 Keep our heroes alive by LIVING!
 Living, not talking!

 How is it that we find them in every crowd?
 You know one or two of them yourself.
 We call them "naysayers."
 No matter how terrific an idea may be that they are presented with, these people invariably have something unpleasant to say... about the idea, and/or the person who presented the idea.
 Day after day, you'll find these self-styled critics putting down someone else's thoughts, ideas, and actions.

 I'm impelled to observe that I cannot remember meeting one single "naysayer" who had achieved whatever it is they were derogating... nor one successful person who had this type of negative attitude... not once in all of my travels.
 A fellow famed for his wisdom wrote, "We are offended by a fault in someone... only after, or because, we have identified that fault... in ourselves."

 Perhaps this is why we are often unwilling to open up to potentially valuable advice and suggestions from others: it's easier to do so than to face up to the fact that we haven't gone ahead and fixed up that particular area of our lives.
 After all, if we downgrade the suggestion, or the person issuing it, we successfully avoid looking at our own performance AND effort levels.
 We'd rather fix the blame than the problem, yes?